Nabzozifo/Nabzozifo.github.io/_pages/about.md

 Who Am I?
 ------
-My name is Mouahmed Naby Ndiaye, and I am a Senegalese national.
-I am a computer engineer specializing in Big Data and Business Intelligence, with extensive expertise in these fields.
+I am a computer engineer specializing in Big Data and Business Intelligence.
+After earning my high school diploma with honors in the scientific stream, I pursued two years of intensive studies in mathematics and physics in a preparatory program for engineering schools.
+Following this, I attended engineering school, where I solidified my knowledge in applied mathematics and computer science.
+This strong foundation fueled my passion for research, driving me to explore ways to apply and integrate all these skills effectively.

 Current Academic Pursuit
 ------
-I am currently pursuing a doctoral degree in computer science, where my research is centered on optimizing the trajectories of drones that assist telecommunication networks.
+I am currently pursuing a doctoral degree in computer science, where my research is centered on optimizing the trajectories of UAVs-assisyed networks.
 This work is crucial for enhancing the efficiency and effectiveness of data collection in various applications.

 My Research Focus
 ------